About the Ensemble

 Students of the Middle Eastern Music Ensemble have created a digital catalog of scores, programs, and transcriptions spanning the lifetime of MEME known as the Middle Eastern Music Archive (MEMA).
 The purpose of MEMA is to be a virtual exhibit of the unique history of the Middle Eastern Music Ensemble at William & Mary.
 By including multiple sheet music versions of pieces that were and are used by the ensemble, the archive attempts to create an ethnographic roadmap of MEME's performance history.

 For many years, MEME's projects have been sponsored by the James H. Critchfield Endowment for Middle Eastern Studies, the Program in Asian and Middle Eastern Studies, and the Department of Music.
 But we need your support!
-Donations to the ensemble can be made online through the Music Department's Support Music page (Index 1Y0008) or by check made payable to the W&M Middle Eastern Music Ensemble (2664).
+Donations to the ensemble can be made online or by check made payable to the W&M Middle Eastern Music Ensemble (2664).
 You can also help by purchasing our new CD featuring guest musicians from both Morocco and Oman!